 Step 3: Return strained juice to the pot and add huckleberries.
 Boil for 10 minutes, stirring occasionally.

-Step 4: Add sugar, limoncello (or lemon/orange juice), and spices.
-Boil for 20 minutes, or until the jam starts to thicken, stir occasionally.
+Step 4: Add sugar, lemon juice, and spices.
+Boil for 20 minutes, or until the jam starts to thicken, stirring occasionally.
 The jam thickens further upon cooling.

 Step 5: Pour the huckleberry jam into sterilized jars and process in boiling water for 10 minutes.